top of page

 In Brevard County, an isolated shallow nearshore reef resides from the shoreline out to approximately 150m along a 14.5-kilometer stretch of beach.
 East Coast Biologists, Inc. began a study of the marine turtle population using the nearshore hardbottom reefs in this area in 2003.
 Researchers observed juvenile green turtles and, occasionally, a loggerhead sea turtle over the nearshore reefs.

-Preliminary genetic research conducted by University of Georgia’s Warnell School of Forestry and Natural Resources indicates that the natal origin of the juvenile green turtle population sampled from this area were hatched from as far away as beaches in Costa Rica.
 To better understand the importance of this habitat, researchers placed acoustic transmitters on 15 juvenile green turtles to learn whether turtles are “residents” or “transients” just passing through.
 Results of acoustic tracking and recapture data indicated juvenile green turtles use this nearshore habitat anywhere from 30 days to a year or longer.

 NUTRITIONAL STUDY

-Juvenile Chelonia mydas
+Chelonia mydas

-We are pleased to announce the Sea Turtle Grants Program has awarded East Coast Biologists, Inc. with funding to support our study to determine the nutritional value (e.g., protein, lipid, carbohydrate) of macroalgae consumed by juvenile green turtles.
+We are pleased to announce the Sea Turtle Grants Program awarded East Coast Biologists, Inc. with funding to support our study to determine the nutritional value (e.g., protein, lipid, carbohydrate) of macroalgae consumed by juvenile green turtles.
 Baseline data on turtle foraging are necessary to adequately measure habitat modification wrought by climate change, coastal development, and pollution inputs.
 Data from this study will contribute to our baseline knowledge for growth and health of wild populations and support sea turtle rehabilitation efforts.

 The Sea Turtle Grants Program is funded from proceeds from the sale of the Florida Sea Turtle License Plate.
 Learn more at www.helpingseaturtles.org.